 Join us for a day of family fun, education and entertainment.
 The Sustainability Festival is in its eleventh year and is bigger and better than ever!
 There is literally something for everyone with over 100 vendors of renewable energy, energy efficiency product suppliers, advocacy groups as well as sustainable crafts and artisans!

 Second Saturdays at the Hitchcock Center

-The Hitchcock Center is open to families and the community second Saturdays of the month, September thru December from 9am-1pm.
+The Hitchcock Center is open to families and the community on the second Saturdays of the month, September thru June.
 Stop by to explore our building, talk with an educator, read a book with your kids or grandkids in our visitor center, and join us for one of our family science programs.